ksmnetwork/GitQL/README.md

 - - public_repo
 - Since we are using the first positional parameter to include local file for our query ( --data "@$1" )
 - Run it with './gitCron.sh latest.query'
+- - NOTE: for CRON use '/etc/environment' for the environment variables

 # For Support && Nominations
 - Display name.
 KSMNETWORK && KSMNETWORK-WEST
 - Email w3f@ksm.network